 Does this work with my plugin or theme

 Yes.
-It should work with any plugin or theme that uses gettext functions correctly, making it really simple to make that last small change to your web copy.
+It works with any plugin or theme that uses gettext functions correctly, making it really simple to make that last small change to your web copy.

 Keep in touch!